How much does human behaviour cost your business?

 What the three sources are actually describing.

-Gallup, Crucial Learning, and McKinsey are measuring the same phenomenon from different angles.
+Gallup, Crucial Learning and McKinsey are each measuring the same underlying phenomenon from a different angle.

 They are not three separate problems.
 They are one problem, measured three ways.